Interior rendering of the after school care classroom

 Peachland, BC

-To address a critical shortage of local childcare spaces in the wildfire and flood-prone region of the Okanagan, the District of Peachland partnered with hcma and the future operator BGCO (Boys & Girls Club Okanagan) to develop a purpose-built inclusive childcare facility offering childcare and before- and after-school care with a focus on climate responsiveness and honouring the unique ecology of the site.
+To address a critical shortage of local childcare spaces in the wildfire and flood-prone region of the Okanagan, the District of Peachland partnered with hcma and the future operator Boys & Girls Club Okanagan (BGCO) to develop a purpose-built, inclusive childcare facility.
+The new centre will offer before- and after-school care, with a design that focuses on climate responsiveness and honours the unique ecology of the site.

-Guiding the project through every stage of design, our team ensured that inclusive design, child experience and environmental resilience were central throughout the project from siting, to concept, and material selections to technical details.
+Guiding the project through every stage of design, our team ensured that inclusive design, child experience and environmental resilience were central throughout the project: from siting, to concept, to material selections and technical details.

 West section highlighting the voids within the space.